 The text on the remainder of this page provides a template document describing ICT facilities from which event organisers can generate information to send to delegates as part of a conference pack (especially if they are presenting).
-To avoid distributing incorrect information, organisers should send their version to RBGE for review.
 RBGE cannot accept any liability for information distributed by event organisers.
 As indicated, note that some items are optional, depending on whether that facility has been booked.

-The presentation computer in each venue is a PC typically running Windows XP.
-Default presentation software is MS Office PowerPoint 2007, with VGA video output to a digital projector.
+The presentation computer in each venue is a PC running a minimum of Windows 7.
+Default presentation software is a minumum of MS Office PowerPoint 2010, with output to a digital projector.
 An audio output facility from the computer is available and feeds the sound system in the venue.
 Files originated from PowerPoint 98 onwards should work correctly.
 Files originated in Mac PowerPoint normally run correctly on a PC, although you should check this when your presentation file is loaded (and ideally also before you travel).
 Due to the variety of coding mechanisms in existence, video files may have difficulties.
 If the video content is critical to the presentation, you are advised to submit the presentation to the conference organisers in advance for checking, or to have an alternative available.
 Any video should be embedded within the presentation rather than being linked.
 The exception is YouTube, where the link will normally work correctly.

 You are asked to provide your presentation file during a break on the day preceding your slot by bringing it to the appropriate venue.
 It will then be loaded onto the computer.
 For those presenting on the first day please provide it during any break prior to your slot.

-You may provide it on USB memory key (preferred) or on CD A CD-R is preferable to a CD R/W. You are advised to have a backup copy available.
+You may provide it on USB memory key (preferred) or on CD (CD-R).
+You are advised to have a backup copy available.
 Please name your file in the style ‘AuthorSurname-ShortTitle’.

 Internet access from the presentation PC can be provided, although subject to content filtering.
 Please contact the conference organiser with details if you require this.